Susan G. Komen: Embryonic stem cell research

 In 2006, Komen wrote in its newsletter that embryonic stem cell research had promise for curing breast cancer.
-One such grant recipient was Robert A. Weinberg, Ph.D., through Whitehead Institute for Biomedical Research at MIT.
-In 2011, the anti-abortion Coalition on Abortion/Breast Cancer said that Komen gave $12 million to institutions such as Johns Hopkins School of Medicine and the U.S. National Cancer Institute that funded stem cell research, which the Coalition considered to be abortion.
-In 2012, Komen said that it had never funded stem cell research.
+In 2011, the anti-abortion Coalition on Abortion/Breast Cancer said that Komen gave $12 million to institutions such as Johns Hopkins School of Medicine and the U.S. National Cancer Institute that funded stem cell research.
 According to Science magazine, Christopher Umbricht got nearly $600,000 from Komen for molecular marker research at Johns Hopkins that includes stem cells.

+Komen clarified that it did not directly fund derivation or projects specifically focused on ESCR.
+Facing pressure from religious groups, particularly some Catholic dioceses, Komen reiterated that its funds would not support embryonic stem cell work.

 CEO salary

 According to Komen's 2011–12 IRS Form 990 declarations, Brinker made $684,717 that fiscal year, a 64% raise.
 Komen said the last CEO salary hike had taken place in November 2010.
-Charity Navigator continued to give Komen favorable overall ratings based on figures Komen had declared to the IRS, but Charity Navigator president and CEO Ken Berger called this compensation "extremely high".

-This pay package is way outside the norm.
-It's about a quarter of a million dollars more than what we see for charities of this size.
-This is more than the head of the Red Cross is making for an organization that is one-tenth the size of the Red Cross.